cepahal/SkyNest/README.md

 * Fields should be decimated as much as possible to not put strain on the Pybullet renderer. (<500k faces, preferably 100k)

-* Label each joint with "dof_FRC_" then the name for the system to recognize the joint.
+* Label each joint with "dof_FRC_" then name it (e.g. dof_FRC_elevator) for the system to recognize the joint.

+* The converter will NOT convert your file if any joints are not labeled!
+If it isn't a slider/revolute mate, it's best to convert it to a fastened mate to avoid errors.

 Available Actions - [move,rotate,lift,intake,outtake]